 Awareness barriers do not give complete protection from machine hazards, they may provide the operator with an extra margin of safety.
 An awareness barrier does not provide physical protection, but serves only to remind a person that he or she is approaching the danger area.
 Generally, awareness barriers are not considered adequate when continual exposure to the hazard exists.

-Good housekeeping practices, employee/student apparel, employee/student training and safe work practices are critical to promote safe working conditions around machinery.
+Ensure good housekeeping practices, employee/student training and safe work practices because they are critical to promote safe working conditions around machinery.

 - Ensure machines are equipped with appropriate safeguards.

 - Provide personal protective equipment to operators, when necessary.

 - Remove slip, trip, and fall hazards from the areas surrounding machines.